 You have more than one file name specified on the command line to be compiled.
 The compiler can only compile one file at a time.
-You can use the Watcom Compile and Link utility to compile multiple files with a single command.
+You can use the cc utility to compile multiple files with a single command.

 E1140 leave must appear in a try statement